- Home /

 Flexible travel on Fridays

-We've relaxed the usual travel restrictions for Off-Peak, Super Off-Peak and Off-Peak Day tickets on Fridays for trains departing from and arriving at London King's Cross and Stevenage.
-That means if you have a flexible LNER ticket, you can travel at any time on a Friday (as long as your ticket is valid for then).
+We've relaxed the usual travel restrictions for Off-Peak, Super Off-Peak and Off-Peak Day tickets on Fridays for journeys that include travel with LNER where departing from or arriving at London King's Cross or Stevenage.
+That means if you have a flexible ticket, you can travel at any time of day on a Friday (as long as your ticket is valid for that day).

-For a comfortable ride, make sure to reserve a seat if you do decide to travel on a different train.
+For a comfortable ride, make sure to reserve a seat.
+This is especially important if choosing to travel on a different train.

-• At quieter times of the day, Off-Peak fares offer better value for money
+At quieter times of the day, Off-Peak fares offer the best value for money for flexibility in travel time

 What times are Off-Peak tickets valid?